-Almost 75 percent of consumers said Facebook is their favourite social platform to find salons.
-Behind Facebook is Instagram, then Snapchat and Twitter.
+Almost 75 percent of consumers said Facebook is their favorite social platform to find salons.
+Behind Facebook is Instagram, then Snapchat, and Twitter.

 Additionally, 50 percent of people overall have become interested in a salon after seeing a picture someone posted on Facebook or Instagram — this goes up even higher for younger generations like millennials and Xennials.

 Consumers aren’t just scrolling through social media and coming across salons.
 Some are proactively asking their networks for recommendations (Facebook even has a special feature for this now).
 A third of people have posted to social media to ask for a salon recommendation.